knetikmedia/knetikcloud-csharp-net35-client/docs/GamificationAchievementsApi.md

 Retrieve progress on a given achievement for a given user

 Assets will not be filled in on the resources returned.
-Use 'Get a single poll' to retrieve the full resource with assets for a given item as needed.
+Use 'Get a single poll' to retrieve the full resource with assets for a given item as needed. <br><br><b>Permissions Needed:</b> ACHIEVEMENTS_ADMIN

 ### Example
 ```csharp